wp-plugins/nextgen-facebook/readme.txt

 Submit a sampling of Posts and Pages to the [Twitter Card Validator](https://dev.twitter.com/docs/cards/validation/validator) -- each card type must be approved individually.
 Choose Posts with featured images, galleries, products, etc. and submit an example of each.

+Links to all the various validation services are available in the Custom Settings box on any Post / Page editing page.

+Link to original article: <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/where-do-i-start/" target="" rel="alternate">Where do I start?</a>

 = What is the difference between the GPL and Pro versions? =

 The [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) of NGFB Open Graph+ adds support for [Twitter Cards](https://dev.twitter.com/docs/cards), e-commerce products ([WooCommerce](http://wordpress.org/plugins/woocommerce/), [MarketPress WordPress eCommerce](http://wordpress.org/plugins/wordpress-ecommerce/) and [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/)), tighter integration with SEO plugins ([WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/) and [All in One SEO Pack](http://wordpress.org/plugins/all-in-one-seo-pack/)), dynamically changes the social button language to match the webpage, allows you to customize the Open Graph title, description, image, video, number of images / videos included, and enable / disable social buttons *for each individual Post and Page*.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (to further improve page load times).
 If you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature (for encoded URLs that other rewriting plugins cannot detect).

+Link to original article: <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/what-is-the-difference-between-the-gpl-and-pro-versions/" target="" rel="alternate">What is the difference between the GPL and Pro versions?</a>

 = How do I install the Pro version? =